×

 • Drugs – designed to inhibit uncontrolled bladder contractions

-• Behavioural modification/biofeedback
+• Behavioral modification/biofeedback

 • Hypnosis